• Skip to primary navigation

 One of the reasons lambs are so closely associated with the Easter tradition is because in Christian symbolism, they represent the Son of God (Figlio di Dio) sacrificing himself for all of humanity.
 In fact, Jesus (Gesù) is often referred to as the Lamb of God (Agnello di Dio) in biblical literature.

 The Christian tradition of consuming lamb at Easter derives from the Jewish Passover, which celebrates the liberation of Israelites from slavery in Egypt.
-The Torah has it that before God sent the angel of death to kill the firstborn sons of Egypt, he instructed Moses to order all Israelite families to sacrifice a lamb (sacrificare un agnello) and smear its blood on their houses so that the angel would know which houses to ‘pass over’.
+According to the Torah, before God sent the angel of death to kill the firstborn sons of Egypt, he instructed Moses to order all Israelite families to sacrifice a lamb (sacrificare un agnello) and smear its blood on their houses so that the angel would know which houses to ‘pass over’.
 That same night, the Israelites were delivered from slavery and started their journey to the Promised Land.

 In both Italian and English, agnello and lamb are also figurative terms for an innocent or meek person.